nexy7574/nio-bot/CONTRIBUTING.md

 that is too complicated, it may be difficult to maintain, and may be removed in the future.

 ## Code style

-NioBot uses a very loose code style, however generally, make sure your code is readable, and that the max line length of your code is 120 characters at a max, preferably less than 119.
+~~NioBot uses a very loose code style, however generally, make sure your code is readable, and that the max line length of your code is 120 characters at a max, preferably less than 119.~~

-If you are unsure about the style of your code, you should run `black ./src` and `isort` in the root directory of the project.
-In `pyproject.toml`, all the configuration for those tools is already set up, so you don't need to worry about command line flags.
+~~If you are unsure about the style of your code, you should run `black ./src` and `isort` in the root directory of the project.
+In `pyproject.toml`, all the configuration for those tools is already set up, so you don't need to worry about command line flags.~~

-You should also ensure there are no warnings with `pycodestyle`.
+~~You should also ensure there are no warnings with `pycodestyle`.~~

+NioBot now makes use of `ruff` for code formatting, and this is automatically enforced by the CI.
+You should run `ruff format` in the root directory of the project to format your code before submitting a pull request.
+The rules that are used for formatting are already pre-created in the pyproject.toml file, so you do not need to worry about arguments.
+If you just want to check that your code is following the code style without making any changes, run `ruff check`.

 ### Versions

 NioBot uses SemVer (semantic versioning) for versioning.
 This means that the version number is split into three parts:
 `Major`, `Minor` and `Patch`.
 As per the versioning, `Major` versions are not guaranteed to be backwards compatible, however `Minor` and `Patch` versions are.